-Requesting baptism is, in fact, requesting rebirth in the Holy Spirit.
-The goal of baptism should not be limited merely to the fact of changing one’s religion before the civic and religious authorities, on a par with marrying a Christian partner, or gaining a place on the social ladder.
-The goal of baptism must be to seek Jesus, meet with him, and get to know him as the One who seeks each person, in order to offer him salvation.
+Requesting Baptism is, in fact, requesting rebirth in the Holy Spirit.
+The goal of Baptism should not be limited merely to the fact of changing one’s religion before the civic and religious authorities, on a par with marrying a Christian partner, or gaining a place on the social ladder.
+The goal of Baptism must be to seek Jesus, meet with Him, and get to know Him as the one who seeks each and every one of us, in order to offer us salvation.
 This is why we have chosen the theme of new birth in water and the Holy Spirit as the first approach for our catechumens during our first encounter with them.

 As for the childhood of Christ, Matthew relates a dramatic story in which an atmosphere of persecution and slaughter at the hands of King Herod dominates, and in which one perceives the prominent figure of St Joseph, who is concerned above all with the protection of the child.
-In Luke’s Gospel, on the other hand, in the story of Christ’s childhood, an atmosphere of joy and hymns predominates: the characters are all positive and this helps the reader to become inspired by their example, because they welcome the child Jesus, Son of God, and rejoice at his birth.
-Since most Arabic-speaking catechumens come from an Islamic background, we have decided to talk of Mary, of her Annunciation and the infancy of Jesus according to Luke, instead of speaking about Joseph according to Matthew’s account, since Mary occupies an important place in the Koran, so that there may not be a confusion of details from one faith to another, without sufficient authenticity.
-Following this part of three chapters on the beginnings, we return to St Matthew’s Gospel in the fourth chapter of the book, to draw from it the essential teaching which will help the one who seeks to know the divine Master to follow him in the journey of his new life.
+In Luke’s Gospel, on the other hand, in the story of Christ’s childhood, an atmosphere of hymns and joy predominates: the characters are all positive and this helps the reader to become inspired by their example, because they welcome the child Jesus, Son of God, and rejoice at His birth.
+Since most Arabic-speaking catechumens come from an Islamic background, we have decided to talk of Mary, of her Annunciation and the infancy of Jesus according to Luke, instead of speaking about Joseph according to Matthew’s account, since Mary occupies an important place in the Koran.
+In this way we also hope to avoid errors which can be caused by an inappropriate shifting of information from one religion to another.
+Following this part on the beginnings in three chapters, we return to St Matthew’s Gospel in the fourth chapter of the book, to draw from it the essential teaching that will help the one who seeks to know the divine Master to follow Him in the journey of His new life.